The last few years have been challenging for Iowa workers, and 2018 is no exception.

 On Nov.
 27, student workers from all departments voted 274-54 in favor of joining UGSDW.
 Amidst celebrations after a year-long campaign to expand the union, the victory was soured by the Grinnell administration.
 Despite the tradition of “civil discourse” often associated with the reputation of this private liberal arts college, administrators are showing steadfast opposition.

-Grinnell president Raynard Kingston and the Executive Committee of Board Trustees refuse to meet with UGSDW at the bargaining table.
+Grinnell president Raynard Kington and the Executive Committee of Board Trustees refuse to meet with UGSDW at the bargaining table.
 Allowing the union to expand would “undermine [Grinnell’s] core educational mission and culture, impede learning and diminish educational opportunities for students,” according to a statement issued by Debra Lukehart, Grinnell’s vice president of communications.

 UGSDW asserts that the administration has spread “outrageous claims” and intimidated students from organizing.
 They have threatened to cut employment opportunities and financial aid to students who organize, as well as discipline those who protest.